 Majority Leader Mitch McConnell’s illustrious Senate career first began when he became the first Republican to win a statewide race in Kentucky in sixteen years.
 That year, McConnell was the only Republican in the country to defeat a Democratic incumbent.
 Since then, McConnell has been reelected by the people of Kentucky six times and is widely considered to be one of the most effective lawmakers in Washington.

 McConnell was raised in south Louisville and graduated with honors from the University of Louisville, where he served as the president of the student body for the College of Arts and Sciences.
 He is also a graduate of the University of Kentucky College of Law, where he was elected president of the Student Bar Association.

 McConnell gained experience working on Capitol Hill as an intern for Senator John Sherman Cooper prior to serving as chief legislative assistant to Senator Marlow Cook and as a deputy assistant attorney general under President Gerald R. Ford.
 Before his election to the U.S. Senate, McConnell served as County Judge-Executive (the elected Chief Executive Officer) in Jefferson County (Louisville), Kentucky.

-McConnell is married to Secretary Elaine L. Chao, the 18th U.S. Secretary of Transportation.
-Previously, Secretary Chao served for eight years as President George W. Bush’s U.S. Secretary of Labor.
+McConnell is married to the Honorable Elaine L. Chao, the current U.S. Secretary of Transportation.
+She also served for eight years as President George W. Bush’s U.S. Secretary of Labor.
 She is also a former president of the United Way of America and director of the Peace Corps.

 McConnell is the proud father of three daughters, Elly, Claire, and Porter.